eBay/accessibility-ruleset-runner/examples/chromeextension/README.md

 ## Prerequisites
 We assume the Chrome Extension is installed.
 Visit the <a href='https://chrome.google.com/webstore'>Chrome Web Store</a>, to install the Accessibility Ruleset Runner Chrome Extension.

+The Chrome Extension can also be manually installed.
+First, download the Github code.
+Then, follow the instructions listed in <a href='README.md#chrome-extension-development'>Chrome Extension Development</a>.

 ## Running Rulesets Against a Website

 ### Step 1: View Setup